-Some flavors take things from ordinary to exotic with just a few drops, let’s call them exoti-fying ingredients.
-One such ingredient is rose water, a distilled concoction of roses with a perfumed flavor that’s common in Middle Eastern food.
-My history with rose water dates back to my childhood when I’d visit my Persian friends for play dates.
-Instead of gorging on junk food, our snack time was much more refined with tea and rose water-perfumed sweets.
+Some flavors take things from ordinary to exotic with just a few drops, do you know what I mean?
+I like to call them exoti-fying ingredients — one such ingredient is rose water, a distilled concoction of roses with a perfumed flavor, common in Middle Eastern food.
+My story with rose water dates back to childhood when I’d visit my Persian friends for play dates.
+Instead of gorging on junk food, our snack time was marked with mint tea and rose water-perfumed sweets.

 The Lebanese serve mint and orange blossom-laced lemonade — lemonada in the Middle East — and I became a fan of the drink when I was traveled there.
 This summer lemonada has become my summer drink of choice though I’ve riffed on it slightly by swapping rose water for orange blossom water and add in some sparkling water.
-Here’s my take on the classic cooler:
+Here’s my take on the classic cooler.